 Part Of The Freight Term Glossary

-A full container load does not mean that the shipment fills an entire container, but rather FCL shipping is a shipment mode, whereby only one shipment, or part of a shipment, is included in a container.
+A full container load does not mean that the shipment fills an entire container, but rather FCL freight shipping is a shipment mode, whereby only one shipment, or part of a shipment, is included in a container.

-Another big benefit is quicker transit time.
-There are several reasons for this, especially FCL doesn’t need require consolidation and deconsolidation.
-In some circumstances, FCL may even be the cheaper mode – if the shipment volume is, even for some shipments, say, that only occupy 75% of the smallest shipping container.
+Another big benefit of an FCL shipment is quicker transit time.
+There are several reasons for this, primarily that FCL shipments do not require consolidation and deconsolidation.
+In some circumstances, FCL may even be the cheaper mode, for example, if the shipment volume occupies 75% of the smallest shipping container.

 To help you decide if FCL shipping is the right choice for you, estimate your rates and transit time using our free calculator: